The Railway Series: Origins

 The origins of this rhyme are unknown, but research by Brian Sibley suggests that it originated at some point prior to the First World War.
-The words, with some slight alterations, were later set to music by Lee Ricks and Slim Gaillard in 1948, and released by Tommy Dorsey and his orchestra as a single entitled "Down by the Station".
-Wilbert Awdry's answers to Christopher's questions about the rhyme led to the creation of a short story, "Edward's Day Out", featuring Edward the Blue Engine, an old engine who is allowed out of the shed for a day.
+The words, with some slight alterations, were later set to music by Lee Ricks and Slim Gaillard in 1948 and released by Tommy Dorsey and his orchestra as a single entitled "Down by the Station".
+Wilbert's answers to Christopher's questions about the rhyme led to the creation of a short story, "Edward's Day Out", featuring Edward the Blue Engine, an old engine who is allowed out of the shed for a day.
 Another story about Edward followed, this time featuring Gordon the Big Engine, named after a child living on the same road who Christopher considered rather bossy.

-A third story had its origins in a limerick of which Christopher was fond, and which Awdry used to introduce The Sad Story of Henry:
+A third story had its origins in a limerick of which Christopher was fond, and which Awdry used to introduce The Sad Story of Henry: Later stories came from the inspirations that Reverend Wilbert Awdry's had spent as a volunteer at the Talyllyn Railway in Wales, during the 1950s.